-Nowadays, a lot of parents want their kids to speak in English, in order to have a competitive edge when they're already grown up and looking for work.
-On the other hand, Filipino, our national language, almost always plays second best to English, as some people don't think that there are any benefits when it comes to practicing, using, and being good at Filipino.
+Nowadays, a lot of parents want their kids to speak in English, in order to have a competitive edge when they’re already grown up and looking for work.
+And yes, we cannot deny the fact that learning other language is a plus for us.
+We can use this as a bridge to one another.
+But on the other hand, we should also know the importance of Filipino language.
+For it always plays second best to English, as some people don’t think that there are any benefits when it comes to practicing, using, and being good at Filipino.

 However, Filipino is a beautiful language; more nuanced than English, and it is a reflection of how we are as a people.
 Fostering a love of Filipino in your child instills with them a sense of pride and belongingness, and is important to our identity as a people.